openshift/enhancements/enhancements/installer/pre-flight-validations.md

   recommended ranges.
 - for user-provided networks, check the subnets have a DHCP server and valid DNS to reach the cloud's endpoints
-- necessary cloud services are available
+- required cloud services are available
-- storage performance
+- required storage performance

+The pre-flight validations should not alter the target infrastructure nor leave behind any new resource.

 ### Non-Goals